ramu-nukavarapu/ramu-nukavarapu/README.md

 # Hi there👋, I'm Ramu Nukavarapu
 # 💫 About Me:
-I'm currently employed as AI Intern at Swecha Telangana.
-Telugu AI Assistant is the project where I'm functioning to create agents which are used to manage the workflows.
-For that, I'm using CrewAI, Autogen and LangChain frameworks.
-I'm very much enthusiastic to learn about New Things that has both Creativity and Challenges.
+I'm very much enthusiastic to learn about New Things that has both Creativity and Challenges and makes my hands dirty by hands-on.
 Coming to my Academics, I'm currently pursuing Final Year in Bachelor of Technology(Computer Science stream).

 ## 🌐 Socials: